akifuji/academic-kickstart/content/en/home/talks.md

 Tham, Y. J., Murata, K., and Karasawa, K. (September, 2019).
 Implicit and explicit attitudes toward blood ties.
 Talk presented at the 36th Annual Meeting of Japanese Cognitive Science Society.
 Hamamatsu, Japan.

 Tham, Y. J., Hashimoto, T., and Karasawa, K. (July, 2019).
 “Take one for the team!”
 The positive and negative effects of justice sensitivity in a volunteer’s dilemma in workplace scenarios.
-Poster presented at the 13th biennial Asian Association of Social Psychology.
+Poster presented at the 13th Biennial Conference of the Asian Association of Social Psychology.
 Taipei, Taiwan.

 Tham, Y. J., Hashimoto, T., Shiraiwa, Y., and Karasawa, K. (March, 2019).
 Who “volunteers”?
 The effect of justice sensitivity in a volunteer’s dilemma at a university dorm.
 Talk presented at the 9th Asian Conference on Psychology and the Behavioral Sciences.
 Tokyo, Japan.